Welcome to the Top Photography Spots in Las Vegas, one of my favorite guides to date.

 “Sin City”; known for its gambling, bright lights, and “what happens in Vegas, stays in Vegas” attitude.
 But there’s more to Las Vegas than “The Strip.”
 From rainbow painted rocks on the side of the highway to The Valley of Fire, I’m going to tell you the top spots to make your trip to Vegas Instagram friendly.

-- Let’s get the obvious one out of the way first.
+Let’s get the obvious one out of the way first.
 It’s located at the south end of the Las Vegas strip.
 There’s a small free parking lot and the lines are always long.
+We arrived at 7:00 am and waited a couple of minutes to take this photo.

 Seven Magic Mountains

-- Off the on the side of Interstate 15, and about 20 minutes south of the strip, is this rainbow art installation which signifies “creative expression of human presence in the desert.”
+Off the side of Interstate 15, and about 20 minutes south of the strip, is this rainbow art installation which signifies “creative expression of human presence in the desert.”
 According to the artist, Ugo Rondinone, the location is physically and symbolically mid-way between the natural and the artificial.
-It’s around until 2021 so make sure not to miss it!
+It’s around until 2021 so you don’t want to miss this one!

 Valley of Fire